dproctor/jmt/README.md

 Pack Saturday
 Leave super early Sunday/Saturday night, depending on shuttle, direction.

+Aim to finish in 4-5 days.
+Pack food for 6 days.

 # Direction
 Northbound should be best for the weather; get out of higher, more exposed terrain earlier.